To build handheld notifications that are also sent to wearables, use

 that support parallax scrolling.
 Place these bitmap images in the

-directory of your handheld app.
+directory.
 Place other non-bitmap resources for wearable notifications, such

 as those used with the